Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 npm run build
 ```

 8. Download and install the AI app you will use with your MCP Server.
-For the purposes of this documentation, we will use **Claude desktop** as an example.
+For this documentation, we will use **Claude desktop** as an example.
 Download Claude desktop from [Download Claude](https://claude.ai/download).
 9. Edit the **claude\_desktop\_config.json** file using Notepad from **Settings > Developer > Edit Config** button.

 <Image align="center" src="https://files.readme.io/c0fffb877b044a44ecbda06c8e06cab764dd8df136d496894a3f6004feb85660-editClaudeConfig.png" />